Bidayuh: Religion and beliefs

 Bidayuhs are traditionally animist or pagans, and vestiges of these beliefs remain.
 The Brooke family era saw the arrival of Christian missionaries from 1848, bringing education and modern medicine, while a similar process also took place in Dutch Borneo on the Dutch controlled side.
 The great majority of Bidayuh are now Christians, majority of them being Roman Catholic.
 Almost 70% of the people of Bidayuh have changed their traditional name to English name since they converted to Christianity and many young indigenous Bidayuh in Sarawak do not practice their traditional ceremonies anymore, weakening their culture as indigenous peoples of Sarawak.
 The Bidayuh people are the closest relative of the Melanau people and are said to have the same ancestor before splitting into different tribes.
-The original Bidayuhs are mainly pagans or animists, however, at 50% has converted to Christianity.
-They would have big festivals like the Gawai Dayak, which is a celebration to please the padi spirit for a good harvest.
+The original Bidayuhs are mainly pagans or animists, however 50% already converted to Christianity.
+They have big festivals like Gawai Dayak, which is a celebration to please the padi spirit for a good harvest.

-Most Bidayuh villages have either a Roman Catholic or Anglican church or a mosque.
-The Biatah people, who live in the Kuching area, are Anglican, while the people of the Bau area are Catholic.
+Most Bidayuh villages have either a Roman Catholic or Anglican church, or a mosque.
+The Biatah people, who live in the Kuching area (Padawan/Lundu), are mostly Anglican with Catholic minorities.
+Meanwhile, the people who live in Bau or Serian are mostly Catholic.
+Catholicism was first introduced to people in Kampung Taee by the Mill Hill Missionaries in the early 1920s.

-Some renowned church also being established in some villages such as SIB (Sidang Injil Borneo) also called as Borneo Evangelical Church, Baptist Church, Assemblies Of God church, and other churches as SDA, Latter Rain.
+Some renowned churches were also being established in some villages such as SIB (Sidang Injil Borneo) also known as the Borneo Evangelical Mission (BEM) church, Baptist as well as other denominations like Seventh-Day Adventist (SDA), Assemblies of God, Methodist, Latter Rain, etc.

 The Bidayuh of Bukar had a unique tradition of hanging the bodies of the dead on trees and leaving them to rot away.
 The skeletons are left on trees as a reminder of the dead.
 The tradition is rarely practiced nowadays.

-The Bidayuh or Klemantan celebrates Gawai Padi (Paddy Festival) or Gawai Adat Naik Dingo (Paddy Storing Festival).
+The Bidayuh or Klemantan celebrate Gawai Padi (Paddy Festival) or Gawai Adat Naik Dingo (Paddy Storing Festival).

+The Nyobeng/Nyobong was an ancient headhunting ritual that was performed to show gratitude for peace and good harvests.
+The ritual involved bathing or cleaning the skulls of sacrificed humans.